lightninglabs/pool/README.md

 The order hasn't been cleared yet (state `ORDER_SUBMITTED`), and it shows up as 100 units, or 10 million satoshis.

-If we instead wanted to _buy_ inbound bandwidth, we could submit a bit instead.
+If we instead wanted to _buy_ inbound bandwidth, we could submit a bid instead.
 A trader can have multiple unfilled bids and asks.
 Partial matching is possible as well, so someone could only purchase 10 of the 100 units we have for sale.
 Over time the orders will gain additional constraints such as kill-or-fill, or